 If you want to find out who really understands baseball and who really wants to play, look at what the outfielders are doing when the ball is hit away from them.

-There is always a place for Outfielders to be, and they should be in the right spot before a bad throw is made.
+There is always a place for Outfielders to be.
+They should be in the right spot before a bad throw is made.

 Man on 1b and the runner bunts a ball down the third base line.

 - Right Fielder: hustle over toward the foul line and put himself in a line from the ball thru first base to his position.

 - Center Fielder: will put himself in a line from the ball thru second base to his position.

 - Left Fielder: should go to the fence area on the foul side of the baseline.
 He should be in a line from 1b thru 3b to his position.

 Man on 2b and a hit to the left fielder.

 - Left Fielder: comes up throwing to home plate.

 - Center Fielder: (assuming the ball was hit directly to the left fielder and did not have to worry about making a play on batted ball) will put himself in a line from where the cut man is (the third baseman) thru second base out to his position.